-Silky soft & super chocolatey, this pudding makes a great healthy snack or dessert option and is very simple to make.
-I usually find I get two servings out of this because with the right cocoa or cacao powder it is very rich.
-I like to serve it layered or topped with crushed frozen berries, cacao nibs & buckwheat but the posibilities for this are endless!
+Silky & super chocolatey, this pudding makes a great healthy snack or dessert option and is very simple to make.
+I usually find I get 1-2 servings out of this.
+I like to serve it layered with crushed frozen berries, cacao nibs & buckwheat but the possibilities for this are endless!

 Place all ingredients into a small blender attachment and blend until smooth, scraping the sides down as needed.
-The mixture can be eaten immediately or refrigerated until needed.
-Enjoy!
+The mixture can be eaten immediately or refrigerated to set further.

 *For a delicious variation, try adding in some natural peppermint extract or orange juice/zest to taste!

 These cookies are chewy & dense yet crispy on the edges, and the chopped dates provide a light sweetness.
 They are super wholesome and would make an excellent healthy snack!
 Full of whole foods like oats, fruit and other yums; with the option to be gluten free too if that floats your boat!